s-fleck/sfmisc/README.md

 are small and self-contained, this is a convenient way to get some extra utilities into an R-package without adding an external dependency.

+**Note:** Many (but not all) of the helpers included in this package overlap with tidyverse functions of the same name (but without compilation dependencies)

 ## Installation